 This MD&A uses the terms "measured" and "indicated" mineral resources and "inferred" mineral resources.
 The Company advises U.S. investors that while these terms are recognized and required by Canadian securities administrators, they are not recognized by U.S. securities administrators.
 The estimation of "measured" and "inferred" mineral resources involves greater uncertainty as to their existence and economic feasibility than the estimation of proven and probable reserves.
-The estimation of "inferred" resources involves far greater uncertainty as to their existence and economic viability than the estimation of of their existence and economic viability than the estimation of other categories of resources.
+The estimation of "inferred" resources involves far greater uncertainty as to their existence and economic viability than the estimation of other categories of resources.
 It cannot be assumed that all or any part of a "measured", "inferred" or "indicated" mineral resource will ever be upgraded to a higher category.